 "Adequate means of ventilation shall be provided for people in buildings.
-This shall be achieved by a) limiting the moisture content of the air within the building so that it does not contribute to condensation and mould growth, and b) limiting the concentration of harmful pollutants in b) limiting the concentration of harmful pollutants in the air within the building".
+This shall be achieved by a) limiting the moisture content of the air within the building so that it does not contribute to condensation and mould growth, and b) limiting the concentration of harmful pollutants in the air within the building".

-Means of Ventiilation
+Means of Ventilation